 - Operating expenditure: All operational costs for the Strategic Policy and Resilience activity are allocated out to the External Activities by way of Corporate Overhead.
-For explanation of how each External Activity funds Corporate Overhead please refer to section 7.2 of those External Activity Plans. - Capital expenditure: is largely funded from rates in the year the expenditure occurs as the capital expenditure is mostly on service level improvements and asset renewals. - This funding approach is based on applying the following main funding principles to determine the funding policy.
+For explanation of how each External Activity funds Corporate Overhead please refer to section 7.2 of those External Activity Plans. - Capital expenditure: The Strategic Policy and Resilience activity does not have any capital related expenditure.